kpolgar/peach-fire-coffee/README.md

-## Peach-Fire Clothing
+## Peach-Fire Coffee
-Peach-Fire Clothing is a full stack e-commerce web app with navigation and routing, a functioning cart and checkout page, and integration with Stripe API.
+Peach-Fire Coffee is a full stack e-commerce web app with navigation and routing, a functioning cart and checkout page, and integration with Stripe API.
 Peach fire leverages Firebase to handle user authentication and storage.

 <a href="https://peach-live.herokuapp.com/">Check it out on Heroku</a>